-Myers and Stauffer calculated the estimated savings across all therapeutic drug categories associated with the PDL program effective in SFY 2020.
+Myers and Stauffer calculated the estimated savings across all therapeutic drug categories associated with the PDL program effective in SFY 2021.
 The estimated savings calculations account for:

-- PDL savings, which are the savings, net of federal rebates, associated with denied pointof-sale outpatient pharmacy claims for non-preferred PDL medications.
-The PDL savings include the offset in savings due to alternate drug therapies dispensed within the market basket. - Supplemental rebates collected from manufacturers as reported by the Division's supplemental rebate vendor. - Market shift savings, which are the savings, net of federal rebates, associated with beneficiaries switching from a non-preferred medication to a preferred medication without a point-of-sale outpatient pharmacy claim denial. - Clinical PA savings, which are the savings, net of federal rebates, associated with denied point-of-sale outpatient pharmacy claims for clinical edit codes.
+- PDL savings, which are the savings, net of federal rebates, associated with denied point-of-sale outpatient pharmacy claims for non-preferred PDL medications.
+The PDL savings include the offset in savings due to alternate drug therapies dispensed within the market basket. - Supplemental rebates collected from manufacturers as reported by the Division's supplemental rebate vendor. - Market shift savings, which are the savings, net of federal rebates, associated with beneficiaries switching from a non-preferred medication to a preferred medication without a point-of-sale outpatient pharmacy claim denial. - Clinical PA savings, which are the savings, net of federal rebates, associated with denied pointof-sale outpatient pharmacy claims for clinical edit codes.
 These savings are independent of the supplemental rebate program.
-This program requires PA for certain medications to ensure that clinically appropriate criteria are followed. - If the denied claim contained both clinical PA and PDL edit codes, the savings were accounted for in the clinical PA savings and not the PDL savings. - Administrative costs associated with the program.
+This program requires PA for certain medications to ensure clinically appropriate criteria are followed. - If the denied claim contained both clinical PA and PDL edit codes, the savings were accounted for in the clinical PA savings and not the PDL savings. - Administrative costs associated with the program.

-The numbers provided in the top 10 PDL and PA savings tables are presented in millions and the sum of the lines may not add up to the totals due to rounding.
+The numbers provided in the top 10 PDL and PA savings tables are presented in millions and rounding may result in slight total savings discrepancies.